-- 8. Perform the light load test - (a) This requires doing a charging cycle and at the conclusion of energy delivery comparing the total energy and price registered on the EVSE with that measured by the test equipment. - 9.
-Record the test results - (a) Repeat 8 & 9 multiple times for reproducibility test - 10.
+- 8. Perform the light load test - (a) This requires doing a charging cycle and at the conclusion of energy delivery comparing the total energy and price registered on the EVSE with that measured by the test equipment. - Record the test results - (a) Repeat 8 & 9 multiple times for reproducibility test - 10.
 Set load to >85% of MDA and perform the full load test - (a) This requires doing a charging cycle and at the conclusion of energy delivery comparing the total energy and price registered on the EVSE with that measured by the test equipment. - 11.
 Record the test results - (a) Repeat 10 & 11 multiple times for reproducibility test

-12. Verify that after the final test that the display on the EVSE remains visible for at least 15 seconds

-13. No Load Test (optional)

-- (a) Test system must initiate a valid charging sequence without placing a load on the EVSE.
+- Process in EARLY stage of development - 12.
+Verify that after the final test that the display on the EVSE remains visible for at least 15 seconds - 13.
+No Load Test (optional) - (a) Test system must initiate a valid charging sequence without placing a load on the EVSE.
 No energy should be registered. - (b) Not yet defined what "No" means or for how long the test should be performed

-14. Starting Load Test (optional)

-- (a) Test system must initiate a valid charging sequence with a load of 0.5 amps. - (b) Energy must be registered, not clear at this point what the accuracy requirement is, if any if 0.5 amps is less than 10% of MDA.
+- Process in EARLY stage of development - 14.
+Starting Load Test (optional) - (a) Test system must initiate a valid charging sequence with a load of 0.5 amps. - (b) Energy must be registered, not clear at this point what the accuracy requirement is, if any if 0.5 amps is less than 10% of MDA.

+- Process in EARLY stage of development

-15. Time Test (tbd)
+- 15. Time Test (tbd)

 - 16. RFI/EMI Test (tbd)

 - 17. Zero-Setback Test

-- a) On equipment activated with a single remote controller, activate one EVFS and check all others operated by the same controller to make certain they will not operate without activating the individual EVFS starting mechanism.
+- on equipment activated with a single remote controller, activate one EVFS and check all others operated by the same controller to make certain they will not operate without activating the individual EVFS starting mechanism.